fanghuixing/apricot/cases/subway/subwaycontrolsystems.md

 			}

-			//from run and stablerun to near
+			//from run or stablerun to near
 			tau({run, stablerun},,near){
 				Condition{
 					abs(S-position) <= 500;